Welcome to the Trials Coordination Forum

 Quiz 1

-Annex 2 of ICH GCP: Guidance for Innovative Trial Designs, Particularly De-centralised Clinical Trial
+Annex 2 of ICH GCP: Guidance for Innovative Trial Designs, Particularly De-centralised Clinical Trials

 Quiz 2